Blue Mountain Community College

 - MISSION & VISION Blue Mountain Community College will realize its vision by providing high quality programs for college preparation, college transfer, professional/technical, workforce development, and self-improvement that will strengthen the economy and provide opportunities for personal and professional growth.
 BMCC provides dynamic and innovative programs and delivery methods in response to the changing needs of our customers: the students, businesses, industries, and communities of eastern Oregon.

-- The teacher population of 105 teachers has stayed relatively flat over five years.
+- The teacher population of 105 teachers has declined by 11% over five years.

 |Blue Mountain Community College||(OR) Community College Avg.|